-Resolutions express WMA reaction to a specific, usually urgent, situation.
-Resolutions are subject to the same basic policy process as Declarations and Statements, however, due to the urgent nature of the topic, the process is usually accelerated and often does not include circulation to all NMAs for comments.
-If NMAs have concerns or suggestions about a Resolution that has not been circulated, they have ample opportunity to comment when the document is presented for adoption to the General Assembly.
+'Resolutions' express WMA reaction to a specific, usually urgent, situation.
+Resolutions are subject to the same basic policy process as Declarations and Statements, however, due to the urgent nature of the topic, the process is usually accelerated and often does not include circulation to Constituent Members for comments.
+If Constituent Members have concerns or suggestions about a Resolution that has not been circulated, they have ample opportunity to comment when the document is presented for adoption to the General Assembly.